Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Parameter constraints from mock cosmic shear power spectra

 \section{Parameter constraints from mock cosmic shear power spectra}

-In this section, we illustrate the use of our linear power spectrum emulator with a simple application: we infer cosmological parameters from a mock lensing power spectrum using either our linear emulator or directly the output of \class.
+In this section, we illustrate the use of our linear matter power spectrum emulator with a simple application: we infer cosmological parameters from a mock lensing power spectrum using either \class or our emulator.
 In this way, we will confirm that the accuracy of our emulator is adequate in the context of LSS data analysis.

 Our mock data corresponds to the auto and cross power spectra of weak lensing shear measurements for 10 equi-populated redshift bins $z_i \in [0.1, 2.5]$.
 We adopt the specifics of a {\it stage-IV} survey, and in particular those of the Euclid mission \citep{Amendola2018}.
 The cross-spectrum of cosmic shear is given by: